 Acceptance Agents are authorized by the IRS to assist you in completing your ITIN application.
 Some Acceptance Agents do not prepare tax returns.
 In that case, you must take the completed Form W-7 certified by the Agent to a VITA site or commercial tax preparer and submit it with the tax return.

 Acceptance Agents are often found at colleges, financial institutions, accounting firms, nonprofit agencies and some Low Income Taxpayer Clinics.
 Also, some VITA programs are Acceptance Agents.
 Commercial tax preparers who are Acceptance Agents often charge a fee that can range from $50 to $275 for completing the Form W-7.
 There is no fee for applying directly with the IRS.

-Visit Acceptance Agent Program on the IRS website for a list of Acceptance Agents by state that is updated quarterly.
+Visit the Acceptance Agent Program on the IRS website for a list of Acceptance Agents by state that is updated quarterly.
 Low Income Taxpayer Clinics (LITCs) may also be able to help identify local Acceptance Agents.

 Note to organizations: